Night Driver (video game): Development

 When he began working on video games, Atari founder Nolan Bushnell had originally planned to develop a driving video game inspired by Speedway (1969), a first-person driving electro-mechanical game manufactured by Chicago Coin, in turn a licensed version of Kasco's Indy 500 (1968).
-However, Bushnell had concerns that a driving video game might be too complicated for Al Alcorn's first game, so they instead decided to develop a simpler game, Pong (1972).
+However, Bushnell had concerns that a driving video game might be too complicated for Allan Alcorn's first game, so they instead decided to develop a simpler game, Pong (1972).
 Night Driver has similarities to arcade driving electro-mechanical games, which had a scrolling road rather than a fixed view.

 The development of Night Driver was led by Dave Shepperd at Atari, who was given an assignment to develop a first-person driving video game.
-Shepperd stated he "was given a piece of paper with a picture of a game cabinet that had a small portion of the screen visible" which he recalls being possibly "a German game" but "never saw the game play" other than "that there were a few little white squares showing."
+Shepperd said that he "was given a piece of paper with a picture of a game cabinet that had a small portion of the screen visible" which he recalls being possibly "a German game" but "never saw the game play" other than "that there were a few little white squares showing".
 Shepperd used that concept to develop Night Driver.
 That the car is driving at night provided an excuse for the minimal graphics, as most features (like the street and buildings) aren't visible in the dark.
 While he did not know the title of the German game at the time, it was later identified as the coin-op Nürburgring 1, a first-person driving video game released earlier in 1976.

 Atari used some of the leftover arcade cabinets from Hi-way (1975), a top-down vertically scrolling racing game, for Night Driver.